 Fair Use and Copyright Policies

-Please note that images on HistoryLink.org are posted at low resolution sufficient to illustrate its files and to protect the rights of the owners.
-HistoryLink does not maintain an archive of high-resolution imagery for public use or reproduction.
+Please note that this Creative Commons license applies to text only, and not to images.
+The copyrights for most images on HistoryLink.org are owned not by HistoryLink but by the individuals, institutions, and archives sourced in the image captions.
+HistoryLink.org does not maintain an archive of imagery for public use or reproduction.
 For more information regarding individual photos or images, please contact the sources noted in the captions.

 Citation of HistoryLink Content